Retrieve your API keys

 - Don’t store keys in source code repositories, such as GitHub: Fraudulent actors might scan public source repositories for API keys.
 Even if the source repository is private, team members might share it from their development environments.

 - Don’t embed secret keys in applications: Fraudulent actors can exploit secret keys by matching a certain string pattern.
 Avoid embedding keys in applications such as client tools, SDKs, and mobile apps.
+Mobile apps (APKs/IPAs) and frontend JavaScript can be reverse-engineered.
+Any key embedded in the client-side code is essentially public.

 - Audit API request logs to check suspicious activities: We recommend that you audit or check API request logs to proactively identify misused API keys.
 Make sure your developers aren’t using Production keys when a Sandbox key is appropriate.